mit-cml/yrtoolkit/yr/tutorials/PICaboo.md

 <hint markdown="block" title="What is the Game of Peekaboo?">
 Very young babies do not quite understand how to make sense of the visual world around them.
 One challenge?
 They lack an understanding that objects continue to exist even when not visible.
 This concept is described by the famous child psychologist Jean Piaget as “object permanence.”
 Parents often play a game with their very young babies in the US, called Peekaboo, where the parent hides her face (with her hands or a pillow etc.) and “disappears” to the baby's surprise.
-Then, she suddenly shows her face, saying, “Peekaboo, I see you!” -much to the delight of the baby, who is astonished to see the parent suddenly appear out of “nowhere.”
+Then, she suddenly shows her face, saying, “Peekaboo, I see you!” –much to the delight of the baby, who is astonished to see the parent suddenly appear out of “nowhere.”
 Here is a <a href="https://www.youtube.com/watch?v=Z37Ru-GRtks" target="_blank"> video</a> you can watch about this game.

 A machine <em>learns</em> to make sense of visual data somewhat like a baby learns visual cues.
 Both babies and computers, need many examples (large sets of training data).
 Also, they need the categories for the examples to be easily distinguishable (visually distinct data classes).